my5t3ry/twi/README.md

 ## twtxt web interface

-**twi** is a web interface for your [twtxt](https://twtxt.readthedocs.io/en/latest/) timeline.
+**twi** is a web interface for your [twtxt](https://twtxt.readthedocs.io/en/latest/) file.
 It is written in PHP.
 It shows your twt.txt file on your website in HTML format.

 more about **twtxt** µblog at https://twtxt.readthedocs.io/en/latest/